Schools Spectacular

 Circus arts ensemble

-Applications for this category are now closed.
+Applications for this category are open.
+Applications close Friday 4 April.

 The Schools Spectacular circus arts category extends an opportunity to NSW Public School students, to showcase a wide variety of circus skills.
 This category is open to individual students and school groups in Years 7 to 12 and is an excellent platform to showcase aerials, tumbling, and other circus specialty skills.